-Clear and crisp images and high-performing smart analytics facilitate detection and identification of objects, people and incidents making it easier to separate true alarms from false alarms that don’t require a response.
+Clear and crisp images and high-performing smart analytics facilitate the detection and identification of objects, people, and incidents, making it easier to separate true alarms from false alarms that don’t require a response.
 This provides better ROI than older systems as an individual tasked with traveling to the site to make this determination is no longer required.
-Again, these systems provide high-quality images, enabling advanced features such as video motion detection, virtual fence or cross-line detection.
-Moreover, a network camera can be configured to sustain an alarm trigger outside of the fence offering an earlier detection.
-As an example, you can pair the cameras with object filtration which reduces the number of false alarms by only reacting to objects that fulfill certain, predetermined criteria, such as size, speed, etc.
+Again, these systems provide high-quality images, enabling advanced features such as video motion detection, virtual fence, or cross-line detection.
+Moreover, a network camera can be configured to sustain an alarm trigger outside of the fence, offering an earlier detection.
+As an example, you can pair the cameras with object filtration, which reduces the number of false alarms by only reacting to objects that fulfill predetermined criteria, such as size or speed.

 Detect – Verify – Act: How it Works

-The main objective for critical infrastructure perimeter protection is to detect a threat or an intrusion at the earliest possible stage.
+The main objective of critical infrastructure perimeter protection is to detect a threat or an intrusion at the earliest possible stage.
 However, areas where critical infrastructure exists can pose a significant challenge for security managers.
 The sheer size of these campuses can be a problem.
-Variable lighting conditions can also present a problem especially at night when shadows and blind spots can cause significant issues.
+Variable lighting conditions can also present a problem, especially at night when shadows and blind spots can cause significant issues.

 1. Detect: First Line of Defense – Thermal Network Cameras

 Modern thermal network cameras are very sensitive and accurate.
 In addition to thermal cameras being used within critical infrastructure for uses like monitoring gas levels, detecting corrosion or gas leaks, and overall temperature fluctuations, they are vital for the first layer of defense in protecting any critical assets.
 They are unrivaled when it comes to detection, making them an ideal first line of defense.
-Challenging environmental conditions such as looking into sunlight, light fog, or smoke is difficult for visible cameras.
+Challenging environmental conditions such as looking into the sunlight, light fog, or smoke is difficult for visible cameras.
 Thermal cameras don’t use reflected light for imaging and therefore are not affected by the challenging environments.
 Once a suspicious event has been detected, the thermal camera can be configured so that it automatically directs a PTZ (pan/tilt/zoom) camera to the place the incident occurred.
 Working in parallel, these two camera types form an unbeatable combination.